Developing tools for monitoring the impact of climate change on captive abalone reproduction and digestion

 Sustainable Fisheries and Aquaculture

-Understanding of basic abalone physiology and biology is necessary as climate change impacts aquaculture.
-High temperatures experienced on red abalone farms cause failed reproduction attempts.
-As marine heat waves become more common, this threat grows.
-For endangered white abalone, the largest barrier to restoration is reliable reproduction through aquaculture.
-There is compelling evidence that lipids, or “fats,” that mother abalone supply their eggs with may be a key to producing offspring, especially in the face of climate change.
-This project will examine the links between dietary lipids and reproduction, and develop sustainable, low-cost diets in partnership with an abalone farm.
+Understanding basic abalone physiology and biology is increasingly necessary as changing environmental conditions impact aquaculture operations.
+High temperatures experienced on red abalone farms cause failed reproduction attempts, and as marine heat waves become more common, this threat continues to grow.
+For endangered white abalone, the largest barrier to restoration remains reliable reproduction through aquaculture.
+Compelling evidence suggests that lipids, or "fats," that mother abalone supply their eggs with may be key to producing healthy offspring, especially when facing environmental stressors.

 Related News